franc0r/francor_levelling_platform/README.md

-# levelling_platform
+# FRANCOR - Levelling Plattform for Laser Scanner

-Software for the levelling plattform of the laser scanner
+Firmware for the levelling platform.